realA10001986/Time-Circuits-Display/AddOns.md

 |:--:|
 | IO14 on board version 1.2 |

-Flux bands, lights and the like need to be connected through a relay.
-For using standard "Arduino Relay Modules", connect GND to GND, 5V to 5V and "S" (or "IN") to TT OUT.
+Flux bands, lights and the likes need to be connected through a relay.
+When using a standard "Arduino Relay Module", connect GND to GND, 5V to 5V and "S" (or "IN") to TT OUT.

 ![RelayModule](img/relaymodule.png)